SkretasLab/ProteoSeeker/README.md

 ./docker_vol_run_proteoseeker.sh
 ~~~

 <p align="justify">In this case, the data shared between the local host and the container will be located at "/var/lib/docker/volumes/ps_vol/_data".
-To find the results of the run check in the directory "/var/lib/docker/volumes/ps_vol/_data/results".
+To find the results of the run, check in the directory "/var/lib/docker/volumes/ps_vol/_data/results".
 Similarly, you can run ProteoSeeker based on a custom parameters file.
-After ProteoSeeker has terminated the container stops and exits, hence one can not find the results in that container.
-One can also run the same command of the script by adding the "-d" option which runs the container in the background.
+After ProteoSeeker has terminated, the container stops and exits, hence, the results cannot be found in that container.
+The user can also run the same command of the script by adding the "-d" option, which runs the container in the background.
 He can then attach to the container to observe which stage the pipeline is currently running.
-In addition, one can use "/bin/bash/ as the command to run the container in interactive mode, then run ProteoSeeker from the container (as one would directly from the command-line of the host) and then transfer the results to the host through a shared volume or bind mount.</p>
+In addition, the user can use "/bin/bash/ as the command to run the container in interactive mode, then run ProteoSeeker from the container (as you would directly from the command-line of the host) and then transfer the results to the host through a shared volume or bind mount.</p>

 ### 3.4.2 Bind mount
 <p align="justify">A volume is a directory located in the local host and not run by Docker.
 As for the volume, the data stored in the mount are retained after the container is stopped or exits, may be used by different containers and are also accessible by the local host.
 From the main directory of ProteoSeeker run the Bash script below (should not be run with sudo) which performs the following actions:</p>